Grip App Alternative: B2B Networking vs Social Event Connection

 Where Grip asks "who should this person meet based on their professional profile?", FirstMove asks "who nearby is open to connecting right now?"

-For event organisers, FirstMove Business provides venue analytics and attendee engagement insights — useful for understanding how people move through and interact with a space — without requiring individual-level profiling.
+For event organisers, FirstMove Business has venue analytics and attendee engagement insights — useful for understanding how people move through and interact with a space — without requiring individual-level profiling.

 Feature | Grip | FirstMove